janet-lang/janet/README.md

 The C API for Janet is not yet documented but coming soon.

 Janet can be embedded in a host program very easily.
 There is a make target `make amalg` which creates the file `build/janet.c`, which is a single C file that contains all the source to Janet.
-This file, along with `src/include/janet/janet.h` can dragged into any C project and compiled into the project.
+This file, along with `src/include/janet.h` and `src/include/janetconf.h` can dragged into any C project and compiled into the project.
 Janet should be compiled with `-std=c99` on most compilers, and will need to be linked to the math library, `-lm`, and the dynamic linker, `-ldl`, if one wants to be able to load dynamic modules.
 If there is no need for dynamic modules, add the define `-DJANET_NO_DYNAMIC_MODULES` to the compiler options.

 ## Compiling and Running

-Janet only uses Make and batch files to compile on Posix and windows respectively.
+Janet only requires Make and batch files to compile on Posix and windows respectively.
 To configure janet, edit the header file src/include/janet/janet.h before compilation.